nmz1z/etch-a-sketch/README.md

 ## Update (December 12nd, 2022)
 - Added functions:
     - Fill: this was a little bit tricky.
-I used a recursive DFS Algorithm, although a iterative implementation should be a better choice, specially for bigger grids.
+I used a recursive DFS Algorithm, although a iterative implementation is a better choice, specially for bigger grids.
     - Eraser: right click will aplly the background color to the brush.

 ## Deployed (December 8th, 2022)